-The writing courses at the Craig Newmark Graduate School of Journalism at the City University of New York prepare students to produce powerful written journalism amid the growing, ever-shifting landscape.
+The Reporting and Writing courses at the Craig Newmark Graduate School of Journalism at the City University of New York prepare students to produce powerful journalism amid the growing, ever-shifting landscape.

-In Opinion Writing, students will read and discuss editorials and columns, from the civil rights movement to the present.
+In Opinion Writing, students will read and discuss editorials and columns, from the days of the civil-rights movement to the present.
 The goal is for students to write their own opinion pieces that attempt to open or change minds about local, state, national, and international issues.